jackiehjm/stx-docs/doc/source/deploy_install_guides/current/access_starlingx_kubernetes.rst

 The Kubernetes dashboard is not installed by default.

-To install the Kubernetes dashboard:
+To install the Kubernetes dashboard, execute the following steps on controller-0:

 #.
 Use the kubernetes-dashboard helm chart from the stable helm repository with
    the override values shown below: